mashrekur/topic_modeling_hydrology/README.md

 2_run_LDA --- This is a larger run (more passes and smaller chunk size) for the chosen number of topics for final analysis.Also created the topic distribution matrix for this run.

+Note: The <2_run_LDA> script will extract teh per-paper topic distributions and store this as a numpy array in the <data> directory.
+You can also use the <X_extract_topic_distributions.ipynb> notebook to do this manually.
+It takes a few minutes per trained model.

 --- Figures & Analysis ----------------